Forhad700/Text-Summarizer/README.md

 # Text Summarizer

-Text Summarizer Assistant is a **Generative AI** project powered by **Large Language Models (LLMs)**.
-It enables users to transform lengthy text into concise, meaningful summaries.
-By leveraging advanced natural language understanding, this project highlights the efficiency and power of modern AI in enhancing content consumption.
+Text Summarizer Assistant is a **Generative AI** tool built on powerful language models that helps users distill large blocks of text into short, meaningful summaries — enhancing comprehension, speed and clarity.
+This project highlights the efficiency and power of modern AI in enhancing content consumption.

 ## Features
 - **Accurate Text Summarization**: Generate clear and coherent summaries from user-provided text.